emdete/mapsforge-mapcreator/README.md

 for better performance:

- - cutting the planet from (pbf format) in smaller pieces covering several of the areas used above (pbf format with osmosis)
+ - cutting the planet file (pbf format) into smaller pieces covering several of the areas used above (pbf format with osmosis)

 for country border maps the polygones are used to filter or cut the desired